What is an ISO 12233 Chart?

 Any lens/camera/focal-length/aperture/extender combination tested can be compared to any other.
 Select the first test on the left and the comparison test on the right.
 You will see the test results selected on the left until you hover your mouse over the result images (or the arrow) – then the compare-to test results appear.
 Moving the mouse back and forth toggles the results – my favorite way to visually compare lens and camera test results.
 You can even compare a lens to itself.
 Additionally, the arrow buttons between the lens models can be clicked to lock the displayed results (ideal for mobile device users).

-Lenses should be critically compared to each other only with test samples from the same camera body as it is the combination that is tested.
-Camera can be critically compared to each other using the same lens (the Canon EF 200mm f/2L IS USM Lens and Canon EF 200mm f/2.8L II USM Lens have results from many cameras included) as long as the following point is taken into consideration: Final image framing is utilizes LCD image review and not all camera LCDs show the 100% complete image during review.
-Thus, final image framing can differ slightly from camera to camera – potentially giving a slight resolution advantage to one.
+Lenses should be most-critically compared to each other only with test samples from the same camera body as it is the combination that is tested.
+Cameras can be critically compared to each other using the same lens (the Canon EF 200mm f/2L IS USM Lens and Canon EF 200mm f/2.8L II USM Lens have results from many cameras included).

 Remember, looking at 100% crops from these high resolution cameras is similar to viewing a huge enlargement from a close distance.
 This chart is tough on a lens – and the selected Picture Style, sharpening and contrast levels shown are very low.
 You should expect real world images to look at least as good – and likely better.